We don’t support this browser anymore.

 Our view

-Dowlais’ revenue and profits continue to fall due to weaker demand for electric vehicles.
-But the rates of Dowlais’ declines held up better than the broader sector, and markets reacted positively to that news on the day.
+Dowlais’ revenue and profits have been falling due to weaker demand for electric vehicles.
+But at the last check, the rates of declines were holding better than the broader sector,

 Its largest division, GKN Automotive, remains the driving force behind the group's performance.
 It produces drivetrain components, which are a group of parts that connect a car's engine to the wheels and other parts of the car.